GoogleCloudPlatform/anthos-service-mesh-packages/scripts/asm-installer/README.md

 `./install_asm --help`.
 Pass these arguments by using the CLI flag or environment variables.
 Set the environment variables by providing the corresponding flag name in all capital letters.
 Set toggle flags to 0 to disable them or 1 to enable them.
+Descriptions of arguments from the usage prompt of the script are always more correct than any other source.

 There are five required options: CLUSTER\_NAME, CLUSTER\_LOCATION, PROJECT\_ID,
 CA, and MODE.
 Use the first three to specify the cluster where to install Anthos Service Mesh.
-Set MODE to `install` for a new installation, or `migrate` to migrate an Istio 1.7 control plane to Anthos Service Mesh.
+Set MODE to `install` for a new installation, or `migrate` to migrate an Istio 1.7 control plane to Anthos Service Mesh, or `upgrade` in order to upgrade an ASM installation to ASM 1.7.
+Upgrades are only supported from at most one minor version back.

 Set `CA` to specify the Certificate Authority.
-[Mesh CA] is supported only on new installations.
+[Mesh CA] is recommended for new installations.
 Citadel is supported during migrations to help migrate workloads safely.
 Google recommends migrating to Mesh CA when possible.
+Note that migrating CAs means changing the root of trust for your encrypted traffic.
+It's recommended to attempt this in a non-production environment before your production one.

-The script can enable the required Google Cloud APIs on your behalf, if you can pass the `--enable_apis` flag when you run it.
+The script can enable the required Google Cloud APIs on your behalf, if you pass the `--enable_apis` flag when you run it.
 Otherwise, the script will fail if they are not already enabled.

 You can specify an optional YAML file to customize the IstioOperator to apply to the Kubernetes cluster by using the OPERATOR\_OVERLAY flag.
 This merges the